ICICI Bank Limited (IBN) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for IBN is $27.29, which is $8.07 above the current market price.
-The public float for IBN is 3.39B, and currently, shorts hold a 0.79% of that float.
-The average trading volume for IBN on February 22, 2023 was 7.95M shares.
+The average price predicted by analysts for IBN is $27.27, which is $8.33 above the current price.
+The public float for IBN is 3.39B and currently, short sellers hold a 0.79% ratio of that float.
+The average trading volume of IBN on February 27, 2023 was 7.80M shares.

 Stock Fundamentals for IBN